 9 ways you can celebrate Martin Luther King Jr. Day meaningfully, from supporting racial justice organizations to getting creative

-On January 15th each year, we celebrate the birthday of civil rights leader, activist, and orator Martin Luther King Jr., While today’s civil rights landscape still has a ways to go before achieving true equality, MLK’s historic contributions to racial justice for Black Americans are undeniable.
-Schools and offices often close on this day, but people must remember that MLK Day is about more than having another day off.
-The day has come to be recognized as a day of service nationwide, so take those 24 hours to do something that honors King’s values and his revolutionary place in American history.
+On January 15th each year, we celebrate the birthday of civil rights leader, activist, and orator Martin Luther King Jr. While today’s civil rights landscape still has a ways to go before achieving true equality, MLK’s historic contributions to racial justice for Black Americans are undeniable.
+On the third Monday of January every year, we celebrate Martin Luther King Jr. by closing schools and offices, but people must remember that MLK Day is about more than just having a day off.
+It has come to be recognized as a day of service nationwide, so take some time during these 24 hours to do something that honors King’s values and his revolutionary place in American history.

 Below are nine meaningful ways to celebrate the birthday of Martin Luther King, Jr.

 1Educate yourself, because history classes rarely gave us the whole truth.

 The ways in which the topic of race in America is taught in history classes around the country varies drastically, so make sure that you have a good understanding of why there is a day dedicated to MLK.
 Read some of King’s books, read books about him written by Black authors, explore his more radical ideology, and take note of his letters, which paint him as more than a peaceful martyr.